RoseYuan/sc_chromatin_benchmark/README.md

 ***

 ## Setup the environments<a name="setup"></a>
 We recommend to install all R packages in R instead of using conda.
-For python environment we give instructions to use conda.
+For python environment, we give instructions to use conda.
 ### R environment<a name="r"></a>
 The current code was implemented using R v4.2.3 and Bioconductor v3.16.
 R>=4.2 and Bioconductor >=3.16 is strongly recommended to avoid error by package `GenomeInfoDb`.
 All R dependencies (from GitHub, CRAN and Bioconductor) are listed under `envs/install_r_env.R` and may be installed using the command contained there.
 ### Python environment<a name="conda"></a>